Still Life (2006 film): Plot

-Finally, the film returns to Sanming, who has been working at demolishing buildings for some time when Brother Mark is fatally injured in a collapse of a wall (or perhaps murdered during a "job" contracted out by Guo Bin to gather a gang of youths to intimidate the inhabitants of a rival piece of real estate).
-Soon afterward, his brother-in-law calls informing him that his wife, Missy Ma, has returned.
-Sanming and Missy then meet.
-Sanming asks why she left him; she answers, "I was young, what did I know?"
-She tells him that their daughter works further south, and that she works for a boat owner to pay off her brother's debt.
+Sanming has been working on demolishing buildings for some time when Mark is found dead.
+Whether he died in an accident or was murdered by a rival gang is left unclear.
+Soon afterward, Sanming's brother-in-law calls to inform him that his wife, Missy Ma, has returned.
+Sanming asks why she left him; she answers she was too young to know better.
+She tells him that their daughter works further south in Dongguan, and that she works for a boat owner to pay off her brother's debt.
 Sanming attempts to take her with him, but is informed that he will have to pay 30,000 RMB to cover the debt.
 He promises to do so, and decides to return to Shanxi to work in the mines.
-After hearing how well mining pays, his new friends and coworkers say they want to join him, but Sanming tells them the work is very dangerous.
-The film ends as Sanming prepares to depart.
+After hearing how well mining pays, his new friends and coworkers ask to join him, but Sanming reminds them that the work is very dangerous.
+Sanming and his friends are then seen preparing to depart Fengjie.